-- 1 For the wire, use the 2-core twisted cable. - 2 These values indicate the input resistance of the R60AD4. - 3 For the current input, be sure to connect the terminals (V+) and (I+). - 4 Connect the AG terminal and the GND of the external device if there is a potential difference between them. - 5 Be sure to connect the shield wire of cables on each channel to the SLD terminal, and ground the FG terminal.
+- \1 For the wire, use the 2-core twisted cable. - \2 This indicates the input resistance of the A/D converter module. - \3 For the current input, be sure to connect the terminals (V+) and (I+). - \4 Connect the AG terminal and the GND of the external device if there is a potential difference between them. - \5 Be sure to connect the shield wire of cables on each channel to the SLD terminal, and ground the FG terminal.